google/codeworld/web/help/GuideUnit1.md

 Once you've understood these examples, try changing the numbers or making other changes.

-What to do when you make a mistake.
+What to do when you make a mistake
 ----------------------

 As you experminent with your programs, you're likely to try a few things